Ann Budge: Recognition

-Budge was awarded "Entrepreneur of the Year" by the Entrepreneurial Exchange in 2005 and was then inducted into the Entrepreneurial Exchange Hall of Fame in November 2013.
-She is listed as a role model by the Women's Engineering Society.
+Budge was named Entrepreneur of the Year by the Entrepreneurial Exchange in 2005.
+In 2009, she was one of eight recipients of the UK Resource Centre's Woman of Outstanding Achievement award.
+She was inducted into the Entrepreneurial Exchange Hall of Fame in November 2013.
+At the 2016 Football Business Awards, Budge received the FCBusiness SPFL CEO of the Year award.
+She was also inducted into the Strathclyde Academy of Distinguished Entrepreneurs and has been listed as a role model by the Women's Engineering Society.